Past projects focused on children/adolescents

 Prajayatna is also developing an innovative, interactive learning approach that is more responsive and relevant to the needs of children and society, called Kalikayatna.

-Dalyan supports Prajayatna’s work in Karnataka over a period of three years.
-The aim of the program is to scale Prajayatna’s work from village to regional level, by anchoring the management of public education in the regional civil governance system (Panchayat Raj Institutions).
+Dalyan supported Prajayatna’s work in Karnataka over a period of three years.
+The aim of the program was to scale Prajayatna’s work from village to regional level, by anchoring the management of public education in the regional civil governance system (Panchayat Raj Institutions).

 Supporting and advocating for better services for deaf-blind children and adults

 The vision of the organization, established in 1997, is to help deaf-blind children become full and active members of society by offering a range of educational, vocational and training services.
 It also campaigns with different government bodies for the rights of the deaf-blind and works with both communities and families to increase their understanding and awareness of the disability and improve communication between them.
 Dalyan supported Sense International over a period of two years in the effort to strengthen their Regional Learning Centres in India: Ahmedabad, Gujarat, New Delhi, Uttar Pradesh and Tamil Nadu, where only basic services were being offered.More: www.senseintindia.org

 Helping women exposed to domestic violence make a living